-This category typically reflects other noncardiovascular medical conditions, such as cancer or anesthesia complications, underscoring the increasing complexity of the U.S. obstetric population.53 Anesthesia complications are separated as a cause of maternal mortality in the PMSS data, and account for an increasingly low percentage, at 0.3%.
-As discussed in maternal morbidity, the steady decrease in this percentage despite increasing maternal complexity is a testament to the continued improvements in anesthesia care.
-In contrast, the category of "other conditions" as a whole has risen to 13.9%, with this aggregate category accounting for a higher percentage of pregnancy-related mortality than any other cause, with the exception of cardiovascular conditions.4 "Other" deaths, along with those due to cardiovascular conditions, would likely fall under the category of "indirect obstetric death."
-Countries employing this classification scheme account for 27.5% of deaths worldwide.28
+This category typically reflects other non-cardiovascular medical conditions, such as cancer or anesthesia complications, underscoring the increasing complexity of the U.S. obstetric population.54 Anesthesia complications are separated as a cause of maternal mortality in the PMSS data, and account for an increasingly low percentage, at 0.3 percent.
+As will be discussed in maternal morbidity, the steady decrease in this percentage despite increasing maternal complexity is a testament to the continued improvements in anesthesia care.
+In contrast, the category of "other conditions" as a whole has risen to 13.9 percent with this aggregate category accounting for the second-highest percentage of pregnancyrelated mortality behind cardiovascular conditions.4 "Other" deaths, along with those due to cardiovascular conditions, would likely fall under the category of "indirect obstetric death."
+Countries employing the WHO classification scheme estimate that "Other" deaths account for 27.5 percent of deaths worldwide.29

-Accidental and Incidental Causes: Suicide, Overdose and Intimate Partner Violence
+Accidental and Incidental Causes: Suicide, Overdose, and Intimate Partner Violence